Building Permit Victoria: What You Need To Know

 What is a Building Permit in Victoria?

 A building permit relates to the construction of a building – commercial or residential.
+Not just for new buildings, your Melbourne home extension will need permits as well.

 The permit lists the names of the registered building professionals who prepared the necessary documentation required to obtain the building permit.
 People such as architects, building designers and structural and/or civil engineers.